Current Parent FAQ's:

 Yes, in fact, we love visits!
 We do ask that you receive permission from the teacher and the office before your visit.
 We encourage parents to observe their child’s learning environment.
 Teachers often request parent volunteers as well, so check with them regarding ways you can help and participate in the class.

 What kind of after school activities do you have?

 In our EDP program, students may complete homework during both the morning and afternoon sessions.
-Our EDP room is stocked with age/learning appropriate toys and games.
+Our EDP room is stocked with age/learning appropriate toys, books and games.
 Movies are occasionally offered and outside play time is encouraged as weather permits.
-Students lead various clubs during EDP and are subject to change from year to year.
-Choir practice is held after school.
-The school partners with Mad Science to offer 2 six week sessions each year and Saint Olaf also has both Boy Scout and Girl Scout clubs.
-Intramural volleyball is offered in the fall and basketball is offered in the winter.
+Teachers and/or Students lead various clubs during EDP and are subject to change from year to year and have included: Choir, Orchestra, Math Lab, various gaming clubs and sports practices.
+The school has partnered with Mad Science for 2 six week sessions (Fall/Spring) based on parent interest.
+Saint Olaf has students and parents involved in both Boy Scout and Girl Scout Troops.
+Intramural volleyball is offered in the fall and basketball is offered in the winter through CYO.